varg-dev/hilbert-moore-treemap-layouts-prototype/README.md

 # Hilbert and Moore Treemap Layouts Prototype

-This repository will contain the C++ prototype for a research paper submitted to the EuroVis 2021.
+This repository hosts the C++ prototype for a research paper published at the EuroVis 2021.
-The source code, datasets, and scripts will be released with the publication of the paper.
+It contains the source code, datasets, and scripts to reproduce the results.

 When you use parts of this repository within your publications, consider referencing its accompanying publication: